 Begin of page section:

 Why is this a sensational find?

-Up until now it was generally believed that the codex format emerged with the rise of Christianity.
-The earliest known codices are dated to 50–250 CE.
-Some examples are De Bellis Macedonicis P.Oxy.30 (TM63267) and Demostenes, De falsa legatione Add MS 34473 art.
-1 (British Library) and G29775 (Österreichische Nationalbibliothek) (TM59549).
+Up until now, it was generally believed that the codex format emerged with the rise of Christianity.
+The earliest known codices are dated to 50-250 CE.
+Some examples are De Bellis Macedonicis and Demostenes, De falsa legatione.
 Predating the existing examples by 300-400 years, the Graz Mummy Book is the first physical evidence showing that the development of the codex format already began in the pre-Christian era.

 How was this discovery made?
 Why was the object examined now?

-During routine work on the papyrus fragments at the Special Collections of the University of Graz Library, book conservator Dr Theresa Zammit Lupi came across previously unnoticed material evidence that one of the fragments, UBG Ms I 1946, is a bifolio and hence a precursor to the codex.
+During routine work on the papyrus fragments at the Special Collections of the University of Graz Library in May 2023, book conservator Dr Theresa Zammit Lupi came across previously unnoticed material evidence that one of the fragments, UBG Ms I 1946, is a bifolio and hence a precursor to the codex.

 What are the consequences of this discovery for the way we understand history?

-Until now the earliest known codices were dated to 50-250 CE.
-The Graz Mummy Book, dated to 260 BCE, shows that the codex format was already developed significantly earlier.
+Until now, the earliest known codices were dated to 50-250 CE.
+The Graz Mummy Book, dated to 260 BCE, suggests that the codex format was already developed significantly earlier.
 More research in this area will now be conducted.

 What further research is planned?

 On 12-13 February 2024, an expert meeting was held on the topic of the Graz Mummy Book.
 The participants, who are experts in the fields of ancient history, book history and conservation, papyrology and papyrus conservation, and analytical chemistry, examined the papyrus fragment using a digital microscope.
 Discussions on the various possibilities of interpreting the fragment resulted in general agreement that the fragment is significant for early book history.
-The results of the meeting will be published soon.
+The results of the meeting were published in Textual Cultures (Vol. 18 No. 1) in 2025.

 In August 2024, the fragment was investigated at the Centre for the Study of Manuscript Cultures, University of Hamburg using state-of-the-art non-invasive technologies for material analyses.
 Amongst other things, X-ray fluorescence and multispectral analyses were applied to the investigation of inks and pigments while holes, thread fragments and fibres were analysed under a 3D microscope.
-The results of these examinations will be discussed with the Graz team in June 2025 and will then be prepared for publication.
+The results of these examinations were discussed with the Graz team in June 2025 and are currently being prepared for publication.

 What is the text on the fragment?

 According to Grenfell und Hunt, the Greek text on the recto can be identified as a list of tax accounts for beer and oil.
-There is no text on the verso.
+No text is evident on the verso.

 How was the object dated to 260 BC?

 The dating of the fragment was based on the context of the mummy during its excavation, palaeography, and iconography of the mummy.
-The colours and style used on the mummy´s decoration and the writing style match the late Ptolemaic period.
+The material, colours and style used on the mummy´s decoration and the writing style match the early part of the Ptolemaic period (305-30 BCE).

+Begin of page section: